 The wildlife adventures don’t stop at the shore, however.
 Venture onto the water, and you’ll realize that Hudson Bay is home to a catalog of breathtaking wildlife.
 Whale watching is a highlight for many, and there’s a good chance you’ll enjoy sightings of beluga whales.
 Kayaking is a particularly immersive way of exploring these Arctic waterways, belugas are inquisitive by nature, and you may see mothers and their calf’s playing alongside your craft.
 Make sure you listen out for their unmistakable communicative clicks.

-See the Northern Lights:
+Polar bear watching and the Northern Lights:

 The famous Aurora Borealis are a common occurrence this far north, and the team at the lodge offers a “gentle wake up call” when the lights are on show to ensure that you don’t miss any bucket list opportunities.
 The viewing tower is a particularly spectacular spot to take photos from.
 Because there is little to no light pollution in this area, on a clear night you can capture photos of a lifetime.
 Just set your camera to slow shutter speed and enjoy the show!
 Alternatively, the raised lounge with its full-length windows is a cozy lookout if you’d like to kick back in the warm.
 Seeing this phenomenon is never guaranteed, but if they do occur, it will likely result in polar bear hugs all around.